Inquis1t0r/Edabit/README.md

 TODO:
 - [ ] Table + better readme + plans and reasons
-- [ ] Split by lang and difficulty !!!!
+  - [ ] Split by la ng and difficulty !!!!